Trevor20/SQL-PowerBI-Portfolio/projects/Project2-AirportAnalysis/README.md

 ## ➡️ Project Approach

+### 1. Data Cleaning and Transformation using Power Query in Power BI
+1. Since latitude and longitude columns had many empty rows and Origin/destination city existed, having both latitude/longitude and city information is redundance.
+So, latitude/longitude columns were removed.
+2. Created a new table Airports with information that were constant like airport name, city and population.
+Removed the columns in airport_data that existed in airports table
+3. Since city columns contained states too, the city columns were split into city and state.
+Another column country was added to ensure Power BI knows cities are restricted to the US.
+4. Added a new column routes with format as origin_airport-->destination_airport to analyse popular routes.
+5. Added a new column purpose that indicates the purpose of the flight.
+Flights with 0 passenger tend to be cargo flights, while flights with at least 1 passenger tend to be commercial.

-### 1. Data Transformation and Visualatization Using Power BI
+### 1. Data Visualatization Using Power BI
-Cleaned the data by removing redundand columns and creating a airports tables with airport information like population and location.
-Then created the following main sections of the dashboard to gather insights
+Created the following main sections of the dashboard to gather insights
 1. Overview - Summary of relevant KPIs like total passengers, longest route, % unoccupied seats per flight, flight distance per route, etc
 2. Time-series analysis - tracks how passenger traffic evolved over the years
 3. Airport popularity - graphs that highlight the busiest airports an popular flight routes